Tax Treatment of Bonds and How It Differs From Stocks

 There's a quick way to look at how a municipal bond compares with a stock on an after-tax basis—which, after all, is the only basis that matters.
 You can compute the taxable equivalent of a municipal bond’s return using this formula:

 Figure your marginal tax rate, which is what you'll pay on the next dollar of income you earn.
-Subtract it from the number 1.
+Subtract it from number 1.
 Then divide a muni yield by the result to get the taxable equivalent.
-For example, if you're going to be in the 28 percent tax bracket and you're considering a muni with a yield of 2.8 percent, the calculation would look like this:
+For example, if you're going to be in the 28% tax bracket and you're considering a muni with a yield of 2.8%, the calculation would look like this: